ouya/docs/adobe-air.md

 import tv.ouya.sdk.OuyaNativeInterface;
 ```

-## OuyaInit
+## RazerSDKInit

-Initialize the `OuyaNativeInterface` to use OUYA-Everywhere Input.
-The `OuyaNativeExtension.ane` extension must be added to your project.
+Initialize the `RazerSDKNativeInterface` to use OUYA-Everywhere Input.
+The `RazerSDKNativeExtension.ane` extension must be added to your project.

 ```
-trace( "Initialize OUYA Extension..." );
+trace( "Initialize RazerSDK Extension..." );
-var ouyaNativeInterface:OuyaNativeInterface = new OuyaNativeInterface();
+var ouyaNativeInterface:RazerSDKNativeInterface = new RazerSDKNativeInterface();
-ouyaNativeInterface.OuyaInit();
+ouyaNativeInterface.RazerSDKInit();
 ```

 ## IsAnyConnected